Precisely determining photon-number in real-time: Detector Calibration

-A typical resulting histogram of TES pulse areas is shown in Figure \ref{fig:histograms} (solid black circles).
-We determined the number of bins present in the histogram by analysing how the reduced chi-square $\chi^2_R $ varied with the bin number (see S3 in Supplementary Material).
+A typical histogram of TES pulse areas is shown in Figure~\ref{fig:histogram_area} (see Figure~\ref{fig:intensity_diff} Appendix~\ref{appendix:area_histogram} for histograms with different intensities).
+We determined the number of bins in the histogram by analysing how the reduced chi-square $\chi^2_R $ varies with the bin number (see Appendix~\ref{appendix:area_histogram}).
 Each peak on the TES pulse area histogram is associated with a different photon number.
-To describe the peaks observed, we used a model composed of a sum of 16 Gaussian curves (red dashed line).
+To describe the observed peaks, we used a model composed of a sum of 16 Gaussian curves.

 To assign a detection event with pulse area $a$ to a photon number $m$, we need to determine a set of counting thresholds $t_m$ such that if